Helped settle a long-running dispute over an Egyptian port facility

 |Pending cases as counsel||17|

 |Treaty cases as counsel||6|

 |Current arbitrator appointments||2 (0 as chair or sole)|

-Youssef has worked on some high-profile commercial and investment treaty arbitrations, often relating to public contracts awarded by states in the region.
-In 2019, the Cairo Regional Centre for International Commercial Arbitration appointed him to its advisory committee and he is also a member of the editorial board of the Journal of Arab Arbitration.
-He sits as arbitrator in CRCICA, DIAC, and ICC arbitrations.
+Youssef has worked on some high-profile commercial and investment arbitrations, often relating to public contracts awarded by states in the region.
+In 2019, the Cairo Regional Centre for International Commercial Arbitration appointed him to its advisory committee.
+He is also a member of the editorial board of the Journal of Arab Arbitration.
+He sits as arbitrator in CRCICA, DIAC and ICC arbitrations.

 The firm has recently expanded after acquiring another Cairo firm, Moharram Law, whose founding partner has significant experience in construction disputes.
-It now has a 20-strong practice, including a counsel and a group of senior associates.
+It now has a 26-strong practice, including three partners and a group of senior associates.

 It takes pride in having an unusually large proportion of female lawyers compared with its competitors in the region.

 The firm has advised the Arab African International Bank, the Arabian Cement Company and its parent Cementos La Union Group, Veolia Proprete, IGI Group, CTIP Oil and Gas, Kuwait’s KGL, Egypt Kuwait Holding Company, the Arab Contractors Company and EgyptAir.

 Together with Crowell & Moring, Youssef & Partners helped a consortium led by Kuwaiti logistics group KGL win a US$490 million ICC award against the Damietta port authority over a terminated concession.
 The Egyptian courts set aside the award, but the team pressed on with a related ICSID claim against Egypt before the parties negotiated a global settlement worth US$260 million in 2022.